-This past year has caused some spikes on the worry-o-meter for most of us, including kids.
+These past few years have caused some spikes on the worry-o-meter for many of us, including kids.

 Parents have noticed an increase in fear-based behaviors and are reaching out for ways to support their children in challenging times.
-As a childhood worrier myself, I wish my younger self was taught some of the mindfulness resources that parents have access to today.
+As a childhood worrier myself, I wish my younger self was taught some of the mindful parenting resources that are available today.
 There are many healing strategies parents can use to support kids (and themselves) when they notice anxious thoughts and actions taking hold and beginning to affect daily life.

 Worry can take many forms: A gregarious and outgoing child can have a crippling fear of insects.
 A risk-taking toddler may experience dramatic separation anxiety when it’s time to say goodbye at childcare.
 A quiet, shy child may hide behind parents, be afraid of germs, loud noises, strangers, dogs and the dark.
 I still have vivid memories of my grade school worries; I would feel sweaty and nauseous, ball up my fists and shrink into myself any time I passed strangers on the way to school, got poor marks on an assignment, was singled out in class, or arrived somewhere late.
 I also remember lying awake at night, afraid to be alone in the dark.

 Normalize Fear and Worry

 Help children see their worries as real, valid and a normal part of being human.
 Talk about their worries and help them understand that their response to fear happens both in their body and brain, with thoughts that may seem alarming.
 Teach them that, when something causes them to feel afraid, their body reacts by giving them a big burst of energy so that they can think fast, run to safety and “fight” the things that scare them.
 Different events or thoughts may cause it to happen, but everyone in the world has a similar fight/flight response.

 Like All Feelings, Fear Flows Through You